Modern Slavery Statement

 Correla is investigating the use of technologies to potentially track supplier onboarding and confirm their compliance with Correla policies, which will help mitigate modern slavery risks within our supply chain by (i) requiring our suppliers to provide evidence of their efforts to combat modern slavery and trafficking and (ii) alert us to any remedial actions that need to be taken.
 Correla will also continue to explore the use of new technology solutions, where it is reasonable to do so, to help drive this approach, which combined with our wider environmental, social and governance responsibilities should deliver enhanced compliance.

-Our key areas of focus for 2024 will be to build on the progress made in 2023.
-This will include continually ensuring that we (i) attract and recruit diverse talent, (ii) provide annual modern slavery training to employees and (iii) utilise technology to check supplier compliance with our modern slavery posture.
+For 2026, we shall continue to focus on ensuring that we (i) attract and recruit diverse talent, (ii) provide regular modern slavery training to employees and (iii) utilise technology to check supplier compliance with our modern slavery posture.
 On a corporate level, Correla will continue to streamline the use of technology to ensure suppliers are appropriately assessed and documented, and we will continue to share best practice.

 We believe that Correla’s training, policies and initiatives show that we remain deeply committed to becoming a more diverse and inclusive business that is intent on eradicating any form of slavery or human trafficking from within our supply chain.